Unseen Object Instance Segmentation for Robotic Environments: Depth Seeding Network

 We propose to modify the architecture to use dilated convolutions~\cite{Yu2016multiscale} in order to provide the DSN with a higher receptive field.
 We replace the $6^\textrm{th}, 8^\textrm{th}$, and $10^\textrm{th}$ convolution layers with ESP modules~\cite{mehta2018espnet}.
 An ESP module is a lightweight module consisting of a \textit{reduction} operation, a \textit{split/transform} component that applies convolutions with different dilation rates to get a spatial pyramid, and a \textit{merge} process that hierarchically fuses the feature maps of the spatial pyramid~\cite{mehta2018espnet}.
 The ESP module has less parameters than the convolution layer it replaces, making it more computationally efficient.
 Details of the implementation can be found in the public code release at the project website\footnote{\url{https://rse-lab.cs.washington.edu/projects/unseen-object-instance-segmentation/}}.
 We show in Section~\ref{subsec:quantitative_3D} that adding this module provides a boost in performance.

 To compute initial masks, we perform mean shift clustering in 3D space over our center votes $D+V'$.
 Mean shift clustering is an iterative procedure to find the modes of a distribution approximated by a kernel density esimate (KDE).
 The number of clusters (objects, in our case) is not determined beforehand, but instead by the number of modes in the KDE.
 We use the Gaussian kernel $K(x,y) = \exp\left( \frac{1}{\sigma^2} \|x-y\|_2^2 \right)$, which results in Gaussian mean shift (GMS) clustering. $\sigma > 0$ is a hyperparameter which affects the number of modes (objects) in the KDE.
 Thus, the choice of $\sigma$ is crucial and depends on the relative distance between objects, which is low in clutter.
 A detailed review of mean shift clustering algorithms can be found in~\cite{carreira2015review}.
 After clustering, each pixel is assigned to the cluster ID of its center vote to generate the initial masks.
 The clustering is only applied to the foreground pixels.
-Note that this method of producing initial masks does not have robustness measures as in the Hough voting layer of the 2D DSN.
+Note that this method of producing initial masks lacks the thresholds such as $\eps_{it}, \eps_d, \eps_{pt}$ from the 2D DSN Hough voting layer that provide robustness.